chkrypto1/chkrypto1/README.md

 - You can write me via github OR MY TWITTER ACCOUNT
 - TRUST THE PROCESS AND DO THINKS THAT MAKES SENCE TO YOU
 - MOTIVATE YOURSELF EVERY DAY
-- , every week
+- every week
-- and ewery month
+- ewery month
   every day